-Diane Haithman was an Arts Staff Writer for the Los Angeles Times until October, 2009 and is a major contributor to Deadline Hollywood industry website and its print publication, AwardsLine.
+Diane Haithman was an Arts Staff Writer for the Los Angeles Times until October, 2009 and is a major contributor to Deadline Hollywood industry website and its print publication, AwardsLine, Ventura Blvd. magazine and other publications.
 She is on the adjunct faculty of University of Southern California’s Annenberg School of Journalism, teaching Feature Writing.
 She recently became a member of the Board of Directors for USC’s Student Voice Project, bringing journalism education to underserved schools in Los Angeles.

 Diane first joined the Los Angeles Times covering the television industry before moving to the fine arts beat.
 During her tenure at the Times, she spent the Spring, 2000 semester at the University of Southern California as the Times’ Writer-in-Residence at the Annenberg School.
 In 2010 Diane received a scholarship to attend The Wharton School Business Journalism Seminars at the University of Pennsylvania.